pijik2000/binary-mlm/readme.txt

 == Installation ==

-1. Place the 'mlm' folder in your '/wp-content/plugins/' directory.
+1. Place the 'binary-mlm' folder in your '/wp-content/plugins/' directory.
+IMP.
+RENAME THE binary-mlm FOLDER TO mlm.
+This is temporary and would be fixed in the next revision.
 2. Activate Binary MLM.
-3. A new menu item would be created in the admin menu called Binary
+3. A new menu item would be created in the admin menu called Binary MLM.

-MLM.

 == Frequently asked questions ==